cjerzak/fastrerandomize-software/readme.md

 py_install("jaxlib")
  fastrerandomize::InitializeJAX(conda_env = NULL)
 ```
 It often helps to re-start your `R` session when debugging package installs.
+Note that this package has been tested successfully on Windows and Apple machines and should run well on Linux.

 # Tutorial<a id="tutorial"></a>
 Let's get started with a tutorial.
 We're first going to use the package for generate a pool of acceptable rerandomizations.